Blogpost · March 21, 2026

 return current_best

-When to Use ToT
+When to use ToT

-• Problems with multiple valid solution paths.
+• Problems with multiple valid solution paths where choosing the wrong one early is costly.

-• Creative tasks (writing, design, brainstorming).
+• Creative tasks (writing, design, brainstorming) where exploration is valuable.

-• Puzzles and games requiring search.
+• Puzzles and games that require search over possible states.

 Tradeoffs